alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 <div style="height:1px;font-size:1px;">&nbsp;</div>

+You cannot add or remove these mandatory extensions from a Postgresql service instance.

-GOV.UK PaaS supports the following extensions, but they are not enabled by default:
+GOV.UK PaaS supports the following optional extensions, but they are not enabled by default:

 <div style="height:1px;font-size:1px;">&nbsp;</div>